system-er/Easy-Voxels-GDExtension/README.md

 the gdextension creates a new Node VoxelEngine.
 for build with scons copy godot-cpp version 4.4.1 into directory godot-cpp
 for use of the binaries put into bin-directory.

+in the demo: if you press SPACE, the mode changes from and cubic to marchingcubes and viceversa,
+if you press ESC the program exits.

 picture from demo, mode 0 = cubic voxel:
 ![Pic1](gdexample/pic1.jpg)